-UNLEY.-On June 13 we held the usual quantity social and business meeting, but owing to the unsatisfied of the weather the attendance was not very good.
-We spent a very enjoyable meeting, discussing the various reports of the church and the good thing provided by the sisters.
+Unley.-On June 13 we held the usual quarterly social and business meeting, but owing to the unsettled state of the weather the attendance was not very good.
+We spent a very enjoyable meeting, discussing the various reports of the church and the good things provided by the sisters.

-Since our last report we have received into the church nine by letter of transfer, among whom were Bro. and Sister Webb from the church at York, Sitter Harris and her three daughters from the Grote-tires church, and Sister Dennis, and ten by faith and baptism.
-Sunday morning, June 24th, we received by letter Miss May Manning, and by haptism Min Blanche Sanders.
-T. J. Gore delivered a very able address on Foreign Mission Work, taking for his ten the "Great Commission," and in the afternose R. Burns gave an interesting address to the scholan of the Sunday School on what missionaries have does in foreign lands.
+Since our last report we have received into the church nine by letter of transfer, among whom were Bro. and Sister Webb from the church at York, Sister Harris and her three daughters from the Grote-street church, and Sister Dennis, and ten by faith and baptism.
+Sunday morning, June 24th, we received by letter Miss May Manning, and by baptism Miss Blanche Sanders.
+T. J. Gore delivered a very able address on Foreign Mission Work, taking for his tent the "Great Commission," and in the afternoon R. Burns gave an interesting address to the scholars of the Sunday School on what missionaries have done in foreign lands.
 In the evening, Bro.
 Gore gave another very able discourse on Foreign Missions, and ended with a fervent appeal to the unsaved.

 June 24th.
-PERCY T. STORES.
+PERCY T. STORER,

-HENLEY BEACH.-This evening Bro.
+Henley Beach.-This evening Bro.
 Keay discoursed upon the Seven Sayings of Christ while on the Cross, and at the close two young ladies came forward and confessed Christ, one from the Sunday School, and the other well known to us, being the affectionate daughter of a mother who has a large family.
-We pray that she may be the means of deseminating the truth in her home.
-We are especiag others.
+We pray that she may be the means of disseminating the truth in her home.
+We are expecting others.
 May they be led to decision.
 G.A.H.

-Nonwoon.-Grand meetings yesterday.
+Norwood.-Grand meetings yesterday.
 Bro.
 H.D.
 Smith gave a missionary address in the morning.
 In the evening we had a crowded congregation and four confessions.

 July 2.
-A. C. RANGINE.
+A. C. RANKINE.

-Williamstown.-Chapel full to-night, when three who had confessed their faith were baptised.
+WILLIAMSTOWN.-Chapel full to-night, when three who had confessed their faith were baptised.
 This makes thirteen by faith and baptism.
 One restored and two formerly immersed since March 19th.

 July 1st.
-G. D'Ness.
+G. D'NESI.

-KERMODE ST., N. ADELAIDE,-A farewell social was tendered to A. M. Ludbrook, prior to his departure for Victoria.
-Dr. Verco presided over a large gathering, and referred in eulogistic terms to Mr. Ludbrook, as a realous worker, and acceptable preacher of the gospel, and on behalf of the church wished him God-speed.
-Evangelists from suburban churches also testified their appreciation of Mr. Led brook as a friend, and fellow-worker, Officers and brethren in the church had an opportunity of saying farewell, and were unanimous in expressing regret at the departure of one, who would be so generally min sed, and who had won the esteem of all.
-Mr. Lodbrook, who was greeted with applause, referred to the good feeling that had always existed between the offcers and members of the church, and himself, and the brethren for their kind expressions towards him, he also expressed the possibility that at some fature time, he might return to South Australia, but al present, his movements were uncertain.
+KERMODE ST., N. ADELAIDE.-A farewell social was tendered to A. M. Ludbrook, prior to his departure for Victoria.
+Dr. Verco presided over a large gathering, and referred in eulogistic terms to Mr. Ludbrook, as a zealous worker, and acceptable preacher of the gospel, and on behalf of the church, wished him God-speed.
+Evangelists from suburban churches also testified their appreciation of Mr. Ludbrook as a friend, and fellow-worker, Officers and brethren in the church had an opportunity of saying farewell, and were unanimous in expressing regret at the departure of one, who would be so generally missed, and who had won the esteem of all.
+Mr. Ludbrook, who was greeted with applause, referred to the good feeling that had always existed between the officers and members of the church, and himself, and the brethren for their kind expressions towards him, he also expressed the possibility that at some future time, he might return to South Australia, but at present, his movements were uncertain.

-Some choice vocal selections were rendered during the evening, and an interval allowed for tea, cellen, and light refreshments, and social intercourse.
-Mr. Lathrook carries with him the best wishes of his Lathrook carries with him the best wishes of his Lathrook carries with him the best wishes of his Lathrook carries with a hapmany South Australian friends.
-On June 28th, a hapmany South Australian friends.
-On June 28th, a hapmany service was held, and Mr. Ludbrook immersed temperature with a service with the service with a service with a
+Some choice vocal selections were rendered during the evening, and an interval allowed for tea, coffee, and light refreshments, and social intercourse.
+Mr. Ludbrook carries with him the best wishes of his Ludbrook carries with him the best wishes of his Ludbrook is a social intercourse.
+On June 28th, a bapmany South Australian friends.
+On June 28th, a bapmany South Australian friends.
+On June 28th, a bapmany South Australian friends.
+All the conference of the conference o